How to Stop Spam Calls for Good

 Hard fact of life: Robocalls aren't going to stop.
 But you can prevent them from ever reaching you, thanks to a handful hacks from tech experts.

 If you made a list of the little things that bothered you the most, phone call scams would no doubt be at the top.
 Telemarketers, or more often, automated robocallers, have a knack for interrupting you at the worst possible moment.
 They’re annoying, but that’s not the only reason you should know how to stop spam calls.

 Fact is, robocallers are never going to stop trying to reach you.
 Their schemes bring in hundreds of thousands—if not millions—of dollars annually.
 In one survey of 4,000 people, more than 90 percent reported that robocalls are becoming more frequent.
 And unfortunately, older people are more likely to fall prey to these scams.
-(They’re also more likely to be victims of gas station scams, online shopping scams, area codes phone scams, four-word phone scams, and an Amazon email scam.)
+(They’re also more likely to be victims of online shopping scams, area codes phone scams, four-word phone scams, and an Amazon email scam.)

 We asked a handful of tech experts how to stop spam calls on your phone.
 Follow these steps to pull the plug on them once and for all.

 Sign up for the National Do Not Call Registry

 RD.com, Getty Images

 Your first move: Join the Federal Trade Commission’s National Do Not Call Registry.
 You can get on the list by calling 1-888-382-1222 from the phone number you want to register.
 If you have multiple numbers to input, register them at DoNotCall.gov.
 To date, the agency has taken 51 legal actions against companies and telemarketers, recovering $112 million.
 It will take about a month for your registration to take effect.
 Here’s what else you need to know about the National Do Not Call list.

 Use spam-filtering apps and tech